greyspring/EnACP/README.md

 Before using BioSeq-Analysis, the Python software should be first installed and configured.
 Python 2.7 64-bit is recommended, which can be downloaded from https://www.python.org.

-If you clone this git repository, you dont need install BioSeq-Analysis package but need copy two files nrdb90.phr and nrdb90.psq in BioSeq-Analysis package into directory /anti/BioSeq-Analysis/psiblast/nrdb90/. or install BioSeq-Analysis package referring the file: /anti/BioSeq-Analysis/README.
+If you clone this git repository, you dont need install BioSeq-Analysis package but need copy two files nrdb90.phr and nrdb90.psq in BioSeq-Analysis package into directory /anti/BioSeq-Analysis/psiblast/nrdb90/.
+Or install BioSeq-Analysis package referring the file: /anti/BioSeq-Analysis/README.